 PECAN BRITTLE

 Thoroughly grease a flat tray or dish.
 Place the chopped pecans in a pan over a medium heat.
 Toast for 3-5 minutes until golden, shifting occasionally.
 Remove on completion and return the pan to the heat.
-Add the honey and combine with 1 tbsp of water.
+Add the Honey and combine with 1 tbsp of water.
 Bubble for 3-4 minutes until foamy and darker in colour, swirling the pan occasionally.
 Don’t let it over-boil, or it’ll burn!
 Stir in 1 tsp of butter and bubble for 1 minute.
 Add in the pecans and mix until coated.
 Evenly pour onto the greased tray, sprinkle with salt, and set aside to cool.

 GET FRYING

 Place a nonstick pan over a medium-high heat with a drizzle of oil.
-When hot, sauté the shredded spinach for 4-5 minutes until wilted.
+When hot, sauté the shredded Spinach for 4-5 minutes until wilted.
 Transfer to a large bowl and set aside.
 Using a sharp knife, cut broad, cross-hatch slits into the duck skin, without piercing the flesh.
 Wipe down the pan and return to a low heat without oil.
 Fry the duck skin-side down for 5-7 minutes until crispy.
 Increase the heat, flip, and fry for 4-5 minutes until cooked through.
 Remove from the pan and allow to rest for 3 minutes before slicing.

 WRAP IT UP

-Add the cooked barley and three-quarters of the chopped parsley to the spinach.
+Add the cooked barley and three-quarters of the chopped parsley to the Spinach.
 Toss through the remaining sumac to taste and season.
 When the pumpkin is cooked, place in a blender.
 Add 2 tsp of butter and the reserved stock.
 Blend until smooth and season.
 Roughly chop the hard brittle.

 DINNER AT COOBS